divio/divio-cloud-docs/reference/docker-docker-compose.rst

 The :ref:`configure-celery` section describes adding additional services in Docker Compose for a more complex local set-up.

-If you are new and would like to familiarize yourself with `Divio <https://www.divio.com>`_, you can watch our `technical demos <https://www.divio.com/demo/>`_.
+If you are new and would like to familiarise yourself with `Divio <https://www.divio.com>`_, you can watch our `technical demos <https://www.divio.com/demo/>`_.